WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 * After 2019-08-01, clients MUST reject all certificates with this extension that have a Validity Period longer than 90 days.

+The above requirements on CAs to limit the Validity Period and check for a CAA parameter are effective starting 2019-05-01.

 ### Extensions to the CAA Record: cansignhttpexchanges Parameter {#caa-cansignhttpexchanges}

 A CAA parameter "cansignhttpexchanges" is defined for the "issue" and